Retirement Topics - SIMPLE IRA Contribution Limits

-If an employee participates in any other employer plan during the year and has elective salary reductions under those plans, the total amount of the salary reduction contributions that an employee can make to all the plans he or she participates in is limited to $17,500 in 2013 and 2014.
+If an employee participates in any other employer plan during the year and has elective salary reductions under those plans, the total amount of the salary reduction contributions that an employee can make to all the plans he or she participates in is limited to $17,500 in 2014 and $18,000 in 2015.
 See more than one plan.

 The employer is generally required to match each employee's salary reduction contributions on a dollar-for-dollar basis up to 3% of the employee's compensation.
 This requirement does not apply if the employer makes nonelective contributions instead.

 Lower percentage.
 An employer may choose to make a matching contribution less than 3%, but it must be at least 1% and for no more than 2 out of 5 years.
 See Notice 98-4 for more information.
 The employer must notify the employees of the lower match within a reasonable period before the 60-day election period for the calendar year.

 Instead of matching contributions, an employer can choose to make nonelective contributions of 2% of each eligible employee’s compensation.
 If the employer makes this choice, it must make nonelective contributions whether or not the employee chooses to make salary reduction contributions.
 An employee's compensation up to $265,000 (for 2015 and 2016) is taken into account to figure the contribution limit.

 If the employer chooses this 2% contribution formula, it must notify the employees within a reasonable period before the 60-day election period for the calendar year.